blazux/MyOwnGrimoire/README.md

 ## Audio-drivers :
  - pulseaudio updated to 14.2
+ - alsa-utils updated to 1.2.4
+ - alsa-tools updated to 1.2.2
+ - alsa-oss updated to 1.1.8

 ## Audio-libs :
  - libsndfile updated to 1.0.31

 ## XFCE Details :
 - libxfce4menu, libxfcegui4 have been removed, they're deprecated
 - notification-daemon-xfce not needed anymore and libsexy won't cast
 - xfce-utils, xfce4-iconbox, xfce4-mixer pretty old and useless as far as I know